 Under the Orphan Drug Act, the FDA may grant orphan drug designation to a drug intended to treat a rare disease.
-A rare disease or condition is defined by the regulatory agency as one affecting fewer than 200,000 individuals in the United States or more than 200,000 individuals where there is no reasonable expectation that the product development cost will be recovered from product sales in the United States.
-The request form for orphan drug designation must be filed before submitting an NDA and does not convey any advantage in, or shorten the duration of, the regulatory review and approval process.
-On March 17, 2022, we were granted Orphan Drug Designation by the U.S. FDA for the Active Pharmaceutical Ingredient ("API") in KIO-301.
+A rare disease or condition is defined by the regulatory agency as one affecting fewer than 200,000 individuals in the U.S. or more than 200,000 individuals where there is no reasonable expectation that the product development cost will be recovered from product sales in the U.S. The request form for orphan drug designation must be filed before submitting an NDA and does not convey any advantage in, or shorten the duration of, the regulatory review and approval process.
+On March 17, 2022, we were granted orphan drug designation by the FDA for the active pharmaceutical ingredient in KIO-301.
+On August 9, 2022, we submitted an application to the FDA for orphan drug designation for KIO-201.
+The FDA requested more information, which was provided in December 2022, and we are now awaiting a response.

-If a product with orphan drug designation subsequently receives the first FDA approval for the disease for which it was studied, the sponsor will be entitled to seven years (7) of product marketing exclusivity.
+If a product with orphan drug designation subsequently receives the first FDA approval for the disease for which it was studied, the sponsor will be entitled to seven years of product marketing exclusivity.
 This means that the FDA may not approve any other applications to market the same drug for the same indication, except in very limited and rare circumstances, for seven years.
 If a competitor obtains approval of the same drug, as defined by the FDA, or if KIO-301 is determined to be contained within a competitor's product for the same indication or disease, the competitor's exclusivity could block the approval of KIO-301 in the designated orphan indication for seven years, unless superior safety or efficacy of our drug is demonstrated.